 'Gluten free' or 'very low gluten' claims

-About 1% of people in the UK are intolerant to gluten – this condition is also known as coeliac disease.
+About 1% of people in the UK have Coeliac disease which is a life-long autoimmune disease where the body attacks its own tissues, such as the lining of the stomach, when gluten is consumed.
 People with coeliac disease need to avoid foods that contain gluten to prevent potentially serious health effects.
 This means labelling claims about gluten in foods are very important.
 Foods that contain gluten include wheat, rye and barley.

 The European Commission compositional and labelling standards (Commission Regulation (EC) No. 41/2009) establish levels of gluten for foods that makes a claim to be either 'gluten-free' or 'very low gluten'.
 These levels are: